 Accordingly, judicial impartiality is not only a professional duty but also a constitutional mandate.
-The Due Process Clause of the Fifth and Fourteenth Amendments guarantees every litigant the right to a fair trial before an impartial judge.
-98 The appearance of bias or the perception that a judge has a personal stake in the outcome of a case can undermine the integrity of the entire judicial system.99 Consequently, judges must meticulously avoid conflicts of interest and any behavior that could compromise their neutrality.
+The Due Process Clause of the Fifth and Fourteenth Amendments guarantees every litigant the right to a fair trial before an impartial judge.98 The appearance of bias or the perception that a judge has a personal stake in the outcome of a case can undermine the integrity of the entire judicial system.99 Consequently, judges must meticulously avoid conflicts of interest and any behavior that could compromise their neutrality.
 The ethical imperatives that guide judicial behavior are not only foundational to the individual judge's role but also crucial to maintaining the public's confidence in the legal system.
 The judiciary's power, while immense, must always be exercised with a profound sense of responsibility, grounded in ethical principles that safeguard the integrity of the democratic process.

 Government lawyers also occupy a unique and powerful position within the legal system, as they are responsible not only for representing the government in legal matters but also for ensuring that the actions of government officials comply with the law.
-This dual role places them at the intersection of legal advocacy and public accountability, where their decisions can profoundly impact the interpretation and enforcement of laws.
-100
+This dual role places them at the intersection of legal advocacy and public accountability, where their decisions can profoundly impact the interpretation and enforcement of laws.100

-Government lawyers, including attorneys general and agency, are key players in the implementation of government policy.
-They provide legal counsel to government officials, draft legislation, and represent the government in court.
-Their work often involves complex legal issues that require a
+Government lawyers, including attorneys general and agency, are key players in the implementation of government policy.101 They provide legal counsel to government officials,

 98 Tumey v.
-Ohio, 273 U.S. 510, 523 (1927); Burbank, supra note 92.
+Ohio, 273 U.S. 510, 523 (1927).